LucasWinkler/discord-bot/README.md

 # How to:
 1. Copy the sample config and rename to "config.json"
-2. Put your bots token, your desired command prefix and the giphy api key in the config.
+2. Put your bots token, your command prefix (e.g. ! or #) and the giphy api key in the config.

 # Where to find your bots auth token
 1. https://discordapp.com/developers/applications/